wmboyles/SmartSecurityCamera/README.md

 ### Setup
 Once you have all of the dependencies, you simply need to download the files in this repository.
 Smart Security Camera uses a email to send a certain email address surveillance data once per day.
-In the run.py file, enter in an email address and password in the fromAddr and fromPW fields.
-This is the account from which Smart Security Camera will send emails.
-Next, at the very bottom of the run.py file, enter an email address and name.
+In the config.py file, enter the following information
+* **fromAlias** This is from whom a recipient's inbox will say each daily report is from.
+You can leave it to the default "Smart Security Program" if you wish.
+* **fromAddr** This is the email address from which the camera will send daily reports.
+You must change this to an email address that exists and you own.
+Gmail addresses work best.
+* **fromPass** This is the password to the email account that the security camera will use to send daily reports.
+You much change this to be the password for the email entered in the fromAddr field.
-This is the email address to which the Smart Security Camera will send data each day.
+* **toAddr** This is the email address to which the camera will send daily reports.
+You much change this to an email address that exists.
+* **toAlias** This is the nickname that the camera will call the recipient of daily reports.
+You can leave it to the default "Camera User" if you wish.

 ### Execution
 Once you have installed all dependiencies and performed the setup, you are ready to run.